ikremniou/7z-assembly/readme.md

 # How to create a 7-Zip(7z) archiver plugins
 This repository is a light documentation of the 7-zip plugin system.
-It includes two examples of the archiver plugins:
+We will develop 2 archiver handlers to extend the 7-zip File Manager.
+Below you can see some of the properties of the archiver:

 Criteria | The SZ | The SZE
 -------- | ------ | -------